Catalina Island Camping

 By Meelad Mashaw

-On a sunny summer weekend in 2016, Cassie and I spontaneously decided to go on a camping and hiking trip to Santa Catalina Island, more commonly known as just Catalina Island.
+On one sunny summer weekend in July 2016, Cassie and I spontaneously decided to go on a camping and hiking trip to Santa Catalina Island, more commonly known as just Catalina Island.

-That trip was actually the inspiration for creating this website/blog (Exsplore.com).
-We had no intention of starting this blog prior to our trip, so excuse the quality of the pictures (they're actually mostly snapchat screenshots!) :) Needless to say - we're much more mindful to take pictures during our more recent hikes
+As a matter of fact, that trip was actually the inspiration for creating this travel blog (exsplore.com).
+We had no intention of starting this blog prior to our trip, so excuse the quality of the pictures (they're actually mostly snapchat screenshots!).
+Needless to say - we're much more mindful to take good pictures during more recent trips.

 To say visiting Catalina was fun is an understatement.
 During our 3 day stay there, we hiked more than 10 miles around the beautiful island, during which we avoided wild Bison, found our own private beaches, chickened out of cliff jumping, and camped under the stars.
 It was awesome.